1‑866‑ARF‑MEOW

-How to Safely Express Your Dog’s Anal Glands
+How To Express Your Dog’s Anal Glands at Home

-We know that dog butt health is not the most fun topic for pet parents to discuss, but it’s important, and at some point in your dog’s life, taking care of their health may mean expressing their anal glands.
-Here’s everything you need to know about anal gland problems and how to treat them.
+We know that dog butt health isn’t the most fun topic for pet parents, but it’s important.
+At some point in your dog’s life, taking care of their health may mean expressing their glands.
+Here’s everything you need to know about this problem and how to perform anal gland expression at home.

 How to identify anal gland issues

 Every dog has two anal sacs full of glands that fill up with anal gland fluid, almost like sweat.
-When a dog poops, their anal glands release fluid.
-If that fluid is clogged or otherwise doesn’t release during defecation, your dog may have a gland impaction problem.
-This build up of fluid is often caused by inflammation of the anal ducts, which can lead to anal gland infections and abscesses.
+When a dog poops, these glands release fluid.
+If the sacs are clogged or the fluid doesn’t release during defecation, your dog may have a gland impaction problem.
+This build-up of fluid is often caused by inflammation of the anal ducts, which can lead to anal gland infections and abscesses.

 If you see blood or pus around your dog’s anus, contact a veterinarian as soon as possible.
 These are signs of a more serious problem.